 - 4.1 A Sub-Fund may engage in Securities Financing Transactions, provided that they are in the best interests of Unitholders of such Sub-Fund to do so and the associated risks have been properly mitigated and addressed, and provided further that the counterparties to the Securities Financing Transactions are financial institutions which are subject to ongoing prudential regulation and supervision. - 4.2 Where it is disclosed in the "Appendix 1 Sub-Fund Details", a Sub-Fund may engage in Securities Lending transactions subject to the maximum limit disclosed in the investment policy of the Sub-Fund.
 Under a Securities Lending transaction, a Sub-Fund lends its securities to a security-borrowing counterparty for an agreed fee subject to a commitment from that counterparty that it will return equivalent securities on a specified future date or when requested to do so by the relevant Sub-Fund.
-The types of assets that may be subject to Securities Lending transactions include equity securities, fixed income securities, collective investment schemes and money market instruments.

-A Sub-Fund is expected to retain the rights of beneficial ownership as to the loaned securities, including voting rights and rights to interest or other distributions, and will generally have the right to regain record ownership of loaned securities to exercise such beneficial rights.

-- 4.2 A Sub-Fund shall have at least 100% collateralization in respect of the Securities Financing Transaction(s) into which it enters to ensure there is no uncollateralized counterparty risk exposure arising from these transactions. - 4.3 All revenues arising from Securities Financing Transactions, net of direct and indirect expenses as reasonable and normal compensation for the services rendered in the context of the Securities Financing Transactions, shall be returned to the relevant Sub-Fund.
-Such direct and indirect expenses shall include fees and expenses payable to Securities Lending agents engaged for the relevant Sub-Fund from time to time.
+The types of assets that may be subject to Securities Lending transactions include equity securities, fixed income securities, collective investment schemes and money market instruments. - A Sub-Fund is expected to retain the rights of beneficial ownership as to the loaned securities, including voting rights and rights to interest or other distributions, and will generally have the right to regain record ownership of loaned securities to exercise such beneficial rights. - 4.2 A Sub-Fund shall have at least 100% collateralization in respect of the Securities Financing Transaction(s) into which it enters to ensure there is no uncollateralized counterparty risk exposure arising from these transactions. - 4.3 All revenues arising from Securities Financing Transactions, net of direct and indirect expenses as reasonable and normal compensation for the services rendered in the context of the Securities Financing Transactions, shall be returned to the relevant Sub-Fund.
+Such direct and indirect expenses shall include fees and expenses payable to Securities Lending agents engaged for the relevant Sub-Fund from time to time and also the Manager for its oversight work.
+Currently, in respect of Securities Lending transactions, the Securities Lending agents may receive 15% of the gross revenue from the Securities Lending transactions and the Manager may receive up to 10% of the gross revenue from the Securities Lending transactions as compensation for the oversight work undertaken in relation to Securities Lending transactions.
+The remainder of the gross revenue from the Securities Lending transactions is received by the relevant Sub-Fund taking part in the Securities Lending transactions.
 The Securities Lending agents engaged for a Sub-Fund may be connected persons of the Manager, the Investment Advisers or the Sub-Investment Advisers, and their fees and expenses will be at normal commercial rates and will be borne by the relevant Sub-Fund in respect of which the relevant party has been engaged.